denged1/Stock-Alert-Discord-Bot/README.md

 # Stock Alert Discord Bot
-Discord bot to give pre-market notifications on SP biggest movers
+Discord bot to give pre-market notifications on SP biggest movers 15 minutes before the market opens

 Make sure to update yfinance, I had a headache with that.